emrahcom/novnc-desktop-agent/README.md

 noVNC Desktop Agent
 ===================
 This script starts a `x11vnc` and a `websockify` instance to allow a remote connection via noVNC.
-A random password created for each session.
+A random password is created for each session.

 ## Dependencies
 This script depends on [x11vnc](http://www.karlrunge.com/x11vnc/),